Updated Aug. 5, 2020

 Requests to host events in campus event spaces will be approved on a case-by-case basis.
 Approved events must adhere to current physical distancing guidelines.

 Dalton State will follow the guidelines and recommendations of the NAIA and Southern States Athletics Conference in addition to the current guidelines from the USG, Governor’s Task Force, the GDPH and CDC.

 Students should continue to check their email frequently to stay up to date on current information and expectations.

 Updates about the impact of COVID-19 at Dalton State will be provided via this webpage, Roadrunner Alert, the college’s Facebook and Twitter pages, and the Roadrunner Portal.
 Students and employees should check their Dalton State email frequently.

 Contact COVID-19 hotline

-The State of Georgia has a new COVID-19 hotline at 844-442-2681.
-If you believe that you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor or an urgent care clinic.
+The State of Georgia has a COVID-19 hotline at 844-442-2681.
+If you believe you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor or an urgent care clinic.
 Please do not show up unannounced at an emergency room or health care facility.